jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 Attackers were able to access private information.
 Eve gained access to his emails, phone calls, twitter, and any information stored on his cryptocurrency accounts.
 Phobia also gained access to all of Honan's emails, and any information stored on his twitter, iCloud, iPad, iPhone or macbook.

 ## Integrity
-Attackers were able to change information.
+Attackers were able to alter information about the victims, without authorisation.
+They were both able to change the victims passwords, and most notably - Phobia wiped all the data from Honan's apple devices.

 ## Availability
 Attackers were able to block victims from accessing their accounts.
+Phobia wiped all of Honan's apple devices, and he lost all the data stored on them that wasn't backed up.
+He was also block from accessing any of the accounts where his password was changed.
+Eve rerouted Brandom's calls, and locked him out of many accounts he should have had access to.

-# Case
+# Case Study - SME
+Based on the lessons learned from these two articles such as:
 - large attack surface is bad
 - value security over convenience/customer service
 - try to prevent information leaks
 - use security questions

+We can design a set of rules which small to medium enterpirises should follow in order keep themselves and their customers secure.

 ## Identify risk and threats
 - theft of company information